Adopting a pet at SPCA Florida

 We hope you meet your four-legged love at SPCA Florida!
-Our goal is to help you find a companion that best suits your household.
-We have wonderful animals available and a great deal of information to share with you.
+Our goal is to help you find the companion that best suits your household.
+We have wonderful cats and dogs available, longing to go home with you.

 What to Consider Before Adoption

-- A pet’s life span can be from 5-20 years.
-Some animals are better with children than others.
-Please consider your future plans before bringing home a furry companion.
+A pet’s life span can be from 5-20 years.
+Some are better with children than others.
+Please consider your future plans before bringing a furry companion home.

-If you currently have a dog at home we recommend you bring him or her in to interact with your potential new dog.
+If you currently have a dog at home, we recommend bringing them in to interact with your potential new dog.

-When you find a pet you would like to adopt the next step is to fill out an Adoption Application, which will be reviewed with you by one of our trained counselors.
+When you find a pet you would like to adopt, the next step is to fill out an Adoption Application, which will be reviewed by one of our trained counselors.
 The counselors will answer any questions you may have.
-If the pet is already sterilized he or she can go home the same day, otherwise the surgery is normally scheduled the next day and the pet can go home the day of surgery.
+If the pet is already sterilized he or she can go home the same day, otherwise the surgery is normally scheduled the next day and the pet can go home the day after surgery.

 Adoption fees vary depending on species, breed and age.
 The fee includes:

-- Dogs are dewormed, tested for heartworms (if negative they receive a 30-day heartworm preventative; if positive a certificate for treatment paid for by the Guardian Angel Fund) and receive vaccinations for canine distemper, adenovirus type 2, parainfluenza, parvovirus and Rabies
+Dogs are dewormed, tested for heartworms (if negative they receive a 30-day heartworm preventative; if positive, treatment is paid for by the Guardian Angel Fund at SPCA Florida’s Medical Center) and receive vaccinations for canine distemper, adenovirus type 2, parainfluenza, parvovirus, and rabies (if age-appropriate)

-- Cats are dewormed, tested for feline leukemia and feline aids and receive vaccinations for feline distemper, rhinotracheitis, calici virus and Rabies
+Cats are dewormed, tested for feline leukemia and FIV, and receive vaccinations for feline distemper, rhinotracheitis, calici virus, and rabies (if age-appropriate)